baldurk/renderdoc/docs/python_api/examples/renderdoc/decode_mesh.rst

 In this example we will fetch the geometry inputs to and outputs from a vertex shader.
 While this sample does not handle all possible edge cases, it is more complex than most others.

 First we gather the API state that describes the vertex input data.
-In this example we will use the D3D11 pipeline state, but the same can be done for other APIs:
+In this example we will use the API abstraction :py:class:`~renderdoc.PipeState` so that this code works on a capture from any API:

 .. highlight:: python
 .. code:: python

-	# This work is API-specific, but the APIs have a lot of similarities.
-	# Here we implement support for D3D11 since it's relatively simple
-	state = controller.GetD3D11PipelineState()
+	state = controller.GetPipelineState()

 	# Get the index & vertex buffers, and fixed vertex inputs
-	ib = state.inputAssembly.indexBuffer
+	ib = state.GetIBuffer()
-	vbs = state.inputAssembly.vertexBuffers
+	vbs = state.GetVBuffers()
-	attrs = state.inputAssembly.layouts
+	attrs = state.GetVertexInputs()

 We iterate over every attribute defined, and create an object that describes where to source it from, based on :py:class:`~renderdoc.MeshFormat` - since that is the format returned by :py:meth:`~renderdoc.ReplayController.GetPostVSData` this allows us to re-use code.